InventiDevelopment/Elmdroid/README.md

 ```

 `SimpleComponent` is simplified version of `Component` created for purely synchronous usage.
-Most important part is `simpleUpdate(msg, prevState)` function.
+The most important part is `simpleUpdate(msg, prevState)` function.
 It takes incoming
-message with previous state and defines a new state to render. `initState()` simply defines what should be
+message with the previous state and defines a new state to render. `initState()` simply defines what should be
 the original state before any `Msg` arrives.

-With prepared component, we can simply use it in our activity or fragment:
+With this prepared component, we can simply use it in our activity or fragment:

 ```kotlin
 class CounterActivity : AppCompatActivity() {